The nutritional power of hibiscus and other edible flowers

 The act of giving flowers to someone often means one of two things.
 One, someone genuinely wants to demonstrate an act of endearment.
 Or two, they are trying to make up for some sort of shame or guilt.
 But personally, I am not a fan of receiving cut flowers.
 I’d much rather the flowers live longer than a week, surviving happily in soil.
 You see, flowers symbolize many things including love, friendship, joy and peace and they adorn events that revere life, love, and change.
 And I would rather those positive symbols don’t die quickly.
 Today, flowers like hibiscus are rarely spoken of for anything other than their decorative uses.
 But historically, they brought meaning and nutrition to the table.

 Lotus flowers, lilacs, violets, nasturtiums, roses, carnations, and lavender are popular blooms.
-They are aesthetically appealing and many are aromatic as well.
-But what many lovers of these glorious blooms might not realize is that they’re nutrient-rich.
+They are aesthetically appealing.
+And many are also known for appealing aromatics.
+But what many lovers of these glorious blooms might not realize is that all of these flowers are nutrient-rich.

 Why you need hibiscus flower

-Historically, hibiscus have been used as a tea.
-It was also used as an oil and a powder for the purposes of dosing the body with its anti-carcinogenic, anti-oxidant, and anti-viral properties.
-Steeping this flower into a near-boiling pot of water pulls these nutrients out of the hibiscus.
+Historically, hibiscus was popular as a tea.
+It was also used as an oil and a powder for dosing the body with its anti-carcinogenic, anti-oxidant and anti-viral properties.
+Steeping this flower in near-boiling water pulls these nutrients out of the hibiscus.
 These sweet flowers fight free-radicals, clear skin, strengthen immunity, fight fever, and stabilize hormonal body temperature.
 As an oil they are said to strengthen hair roots and darken the pigment to prevent breakage and greying–just more ways to keep ourselves young.

 FREE APHRODISIAC NEWSLETTER